Entry No. 51: Mosel Valley, Germany

 Top Tips for the Mosel Valley:

 Piesport.
-This town is a delight for the senses and houses our favorite winery – Weingut Bollig-Lehnert.
-It’s owned by the sweetest British lady and her German husband and their Riesling and Eiswein are the best I’ve ever had.
+This town is a delight for the senses and houses one of our favorite wineries – Weingut Bollig-Lehnert.
+It’s owned by the sweetest British lady and her German husband.
+Their Riesling and Eiswein are the best I’ve ever had.
 The spreads that came along with a wine tasting were my favorites, as well – I remember smoked salmon with fig jam and brie.
 Yum!
 Last I heard, they were also running a B&B but that may have changed since we lived there.
 Definitely try to squeeze this town and winery into your itinerary.

 Cochem.
-While some may tell you to skip this castle as its restoration has made it not quite as authentic as other castles, I still adore this castle to bits!
+I adore this castle to bits!
 Maybe it’s because this was the first “real” castle I ever visited – I was 8 years old the first time I climbed the hill to this beauty!
-Regardless, it’s a dreamy setting, a fun little hike up the hill and the furnishings are beautiful (even if they’re not completely historically accurate).
-If you have the time, I definitely recommend this castle and the sweet medieval town that lies below.
+It’s a dreamy setting and a fun little hike up the hill.
+If you have the time, I definitely recommend this castle and the sweet medieval town that is below.

 Burg Eltz.
 Rick Steves has said that Burg Eltz is his favorite European castle and I can certainly see why.
 This gem has avoided wars and has remained perfectly in tact for 800 years.
 As I understand, it still remains in the Eltz family.
 The castle is open for tours and the furnishings are historically accurate.
 I actually enjoyed this castle more than Neuschwanstein!